Indian Health Service: Services and benefits

 The IHS provides a variety of health services in outpatient and inpatient settings, with benefits including pharmacy, dental, behavioral health, immunizations, pediatrics, physical rehabilitation, and optometry.
 A more extensive list can be found at the official IHS website, and it is recommended for patients to contact their particular IHS facility to confirm services provided since benefits may differ by location.
+ExpectMore.gov lists four rated areas of IHS: federally administered activities (moderately effective), healthcare-facilities construction (effective), resource- and patient-management systems (effective), and sanitation-facilities construction (moderately effective).
+All federally recognized Native American and Alaska Natives are entitled to health care.
+This health care is provided by the Indian Health Service, either through IHS-run hospitals and clinics or tribal contracts to provide healthcare services.

 Eligibility

 To qualify for health benefits from the IHS, individuals must be of American Indian and/or Alaska Native descent and be a part of an Indian community serviced by IHS.
 Individuals must be able to provide evidence such as membership in a federally recognized tribe, residence on tax-exempt land, or active participation in tribal affairs.
 Federally recognized tribes are annually defined by the Bureau of Indian Affairs (BIA).
 Non-Indians can also receive care if they are the child of an eligible Indian, the spouse (including same-sex spouses) of an eligible Indian, or a non-Indian woman pregnant with an eligible Indian's child.
 The exact policy can be found in the IHS Indian Health Manual (IHM).

 To apply for benefits through the IHS, individuals can enroll through the patient registration office of their local IHS facility.
 Individuals should be prepared to show proof of enrollment in a federally recognized tribe.